brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 For example, heavy hitters are the top 5% of search phrases that account for 80% of the search volume.
-These top phrases can be tracked on a continuous rolling basis and explicitly placed in a cache, which would reduce the chance of a single trie server becoming overloaded.
+These top phrases can be tracked on a continuous rolling basis and explicitly placed in a *cache*, which would reduce the chance of a single trie server becoming overloaded.